Reboot-Codes/clover/docs/docs/clover-hub/intro.md

 # CloverHub

 The main executable that orchestrates CLOVER's operation.
-Also a really nice websocket event bus.
+Holds the server and management utils provided by the CLI.